Panda0123/maranaoNMT/README.md

     --logging_path="../data/model/final/t5/" \
     --load_model=False
 ```
-If one of the argument is not passed it will use the default in [config.py](src/config.py).
+If one of the argument is not passed the default in [config.py](src/config.py) will be used.
-As such you may just run `python train.py` and use the default parameters in [config.py](src/config.py).
+As such you may just run `python train.py` and use the default parameters.
 Additionally, the structure of the dataset to be used for training must follow [this](#dataset).

 ### Download Pre-trained Model <div id='download'> </div>